Americans mark the 24th anniversary of the 9/11 attacks with emotional ceremonies

 NEW YORK (AP) — Nearly a quarter century has passed since the Sept.
 11, 2001, attacks, but for many, the emotions of the day remain raw as ever.

-On Thursday, America marked the 24th anniversary of the deadly attacks with solemn ceremonies at commemorations in New York, at the Pentagon and in Shanksville, Pennsylvania, punctuated by moments of silence, the tolling of bells and the reading of the names of the nearly 3,000 killed.
+On Thursday, America marked the 24th anniversary of the deadly attacks with solemn ceremonies in New York, at the Pentagon and in Shanksville, Pennsylvania.
+The commemorations were punctuated by moments of silence, the tolling of bells and the reading of the names of the nearly 3,000 killed.

-Jennifer Nilsen, whose husband, Troy Nilsen, perished in the World Trade Center, was among those wearing a T-shirt emblazoned with an image of a lost loved one as she attended the commemoration at ground zero in lower Manhattan.
+Jennifer Nilsen wore a T-shirt emblazoned with an image of her husband, Troy Nilsen, who perished in the World Trade Center, as she attended the commemoration at ground zero in lower Manhattan.

-Michelle Pizzo, who also wore a shirt bearing the image of her late husband, Jason DeFazio, who died in the trade center attack, hoped more people could just take one minute to reflect on the day.
+Michelle Pizzo, wearing a shirt with the image of her late husband, Jason DeFazio, said she hoped more people could just take one minute to reflect on the day.

 “Younger kids don’t realize that you have to remember,” she said.